IEP Progress Reports: What Should Be Reported Vs. What Is Reported

 What should be in Individualized Education Program (IEP) progress reports and what actually is in IEP progress reports often are two different things.

-Federal regulations aren’t fun reads.
+Laws and regulations aren't fun reads.
 Please stick with me on this one.
 There are quite a few that apply.
-Reading them will help clarify what should or shouldn’t be included in the IEP.
+Reading them will help clarify what should or shouldn't be included in the IEP progress reports.
 The following are excerpts from 300.320 of the Individuals with Disabilities Education Act (IDEA), which provides a definition of an individualized education program.

 Section 300.320(a)(3) of IDEA states that IEPs must include the following: